 By familiarizing yourself with these early signs of substance abuse, you can help them.
 If parents, teachers, healthcare providers, and other support networks work together, you can start up preventative measures to support the teen’s wellness.
 Before it’s too late.

 What should I do if my teen does use drugs or alcohol already?

 If the teen is actively using, they have treatment programs specifically for adolescents available to them.
 Investigate high-quality treatment programs in your area.
 See if they work with teens.
 Check their licensing and accreditation.
 Read service reviews.

 Levels of care typically include detoxification, residential (live-in) treatment, and various intensities of outpatient treatment.
 Your teen will receive the most appropriate level of care, based on a comprehensive assessment.
 They will have professional counselors guiding them through the process of stabilization and recovery.

 Please remember: Teen substance abuse affects everyone.
 If you need resources for yourself or your family, you have options too.
-American Addiction Centers has published a rehab guide to teen substance use.
+Visit Partnership for Drug-Free Kids for several resources.
 You can also talk to a local therapist.

 Social media doesn’t create teen drug/alcohol use.
 But it can be a sign of a problem, either developing or already there.
 We hope this information helps you identify any teen drug problems, and take action in time.